 Cae Mabon a cool Place in Wales that is perhaps sister/brother to Taffy’s and my Place here at Bru-na-BigTree in Australia.

-Re-earthing the Cities – an Australian website by Margaret RainbowWeb in South Australia … with lots of good information – applicable locally and globally.
+Re-earthing the Cities – an Australian website by Margaret RainbowWeb in South Australia … with lots of good information – applicable locally and globally: and Seasons and Calendars

 Caer Australis for a fairly comprehensive Southern view of the Wheel of the Year

 Center for Symbolic Studies Monthly seminars, seasonal celebrations … Stephen and Robin Larsen, connected to the work of Joseph Campbell.